Olympics-Table Tennis-China's Ma retains men's singles crown | Sports-Games

 Olympics-Table Tennis-China's Ma retains men's singles crown

-Olympic and world champion Ma Long retained his Olympics men's table tennis singles on Friday, beating compatriot Fan Zhendong 4-2.
-The 32-year-old clinched his fourth gold medal at his third Olympic Games by 11-4 10-12 11-8 11-9 3-11 11-7, celebrating with the "mobot" pose made famous by British distance runner and multiple Olympic champion Mo Farah.
+Olympic and world champion Ma Long celebrated exuberantly as he retained his men's table tennis singles title at the Tokyo Games on Friday, beating compatriot Fan Zhendong 4-2.
+The 32-year-old clinched his fourth gold medal at his third Olympics by winning 11-4 10-12 11-8 11-9 3-11 11-7.

+Ma made a heart symbol with his arms as he became the first male table tennis player in Olympic history to retain his title.
+"The match with Fan Zhendong is probably the only match in the world that I could play with no pressure," Ma said, adding that the heart was meant for his son.

+"We still have the team event.
+So I'm telling myself to control this joy so that I don't let my guard down," Ma told Reuters.
+Ma, eyeing another gold in the men's team event, said he hopes to maintain his level to lead Fan and Xu Xin to another victory.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)